mikhael-cutajar/udacity_collaboration_and_competition/report.md

 In this project, a model using MADDPG was trained to solve the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.

-In this environment, a double-jointed arm can move to target locations.
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.
-Every entry in the action vector should be a number between -1 and 1.
-In this implementation we will be working with 20 arm agents.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## The code

 The code was implemented by adjusting [Udacity's ddpg pendulum implementation](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum) to work for two collaborating agents.

 The process occurs as following:
-At each episode:
+- At each episode:
   - we firstly reset the agents and their scores.
   - while the episode has not terminated:
     - The agents perform an action givin the state they are in with regards to the current policy.